 - Avoid using flashlights or flash photography on the beach at night.

 - Turn off outside patio lights and shield indoor lights from shining onto the beach at night.

 - Keep your distance (at least 30 feet) from adult turtles that come onto the beach to nest.

 - Leave sea turtle tracks undisturbed.

-- Do not leave trash on the beach.
+- Do not leave beach gear, holes or trash on the beach.

 - Volunteer and also participate in the Adopt-A-Nest program.